Lokua/lattice/README.md

 ## Overview

-This project aims to port my [p5 project][p5-link] to Rust for improved performance.
-It provides a framework around nannou that simplifies creating multiple sketches by handling common concerns like window creation and GUI controls.
+This project aims to port my [p5.js project][p5-link] to Rust for improved performance.
+It provides a personal framework around nannou that simplifies creating multiple sketches by handling common concerns like window creation, GUI controls, and declarative frame-based animation.

 ## Planned Features TODO